FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/about_transfer_cft.md

 ### Mass deployment automation

-Automating, managing and monitoring for your transfer flows is accomplished by coupling {{< TransferCFT/componentshortname  >}} with additional Axway products to provide:
+Automating, managing and monitoring for your transfer flows is accomplished by coupling Transfer CFT{{< TransferCFT/componentshortname  >}} with additional Axway products to provide:

 - A centralized management console for accessing configuration, operations, and visibility services
 - Policy management